 CMMI –Brief History & Meaning

-The Capability Maturity Model Integration (CMMI) is a process and behavioural model that aids organizations in streamlining process improvement and encouraging productive, efficient behavioural responses that reduce risks in software, products, and services development.
+The Capability Maturity Model Integration (CMMI) is a process and behavioral model that aids organizations in streamlining process improvement and encouraging productive, efficient behavioral responses that reduce risks in software, products, and services development.

 The CMMI was developed by Carnegie Mellon University's Software Engineering Institute as a process improvement tool for projects, divisions, and organizations.
 This is now a standard requirement for DoD and US Government software development contracts.

 You must have heard about ISO, the CMMI is similar to ISO 9001, one of the International Organization for Standardization's ISO 9000 series of standards.
 The ISO 9000 standards define an effective quality system for the manufacturing and service industries, while ISO 9001 focuses on software development and maintenance.
 The fundamental difference between the two systems is found in their separate purposes: ISO 9001 offers a framework for continuous process improvement and is more explicit than the ISO standard in specifying the methods to be utilized to achieve that aim.

 A process area (PA) describes the objectives that must be met in order to improve a software process.
 When procedures are in place to achieve the corresponding goals, a PA is said to be satisfied.